 Reflect, today, on how deep your habit is of reaching out to Jesus.
 Is He the first one you praise in your blessings?
 And is He the first one you turn to in your fears and struggles?
 Build this interior habit and you will see miracles of grace in your life.

-Lord, help me to always turn to You in all things.
+My miraculous Lord, help me to always turn to You in all things.
 Help me to trust You when life seems hard and when things seem to fall apart.
 Help me to also turn to You in all the many blessings I receive.
 Jesus, I trust in You.

-Thirteenth Sunday of Ordinary Time, Year C
+Thirteenth Sunday in Ordinary Time, Year C

 When the days for Jesus’ being taken up were fulfilled, he resolutely determined to journey to Jerusalem, and he sent messengers ahead of him.
 Luke 9:51-52a